 3. Complaints and whistleblowing programs

 Compliance frameworks should include feedback systems.
 Feedback from customers, partners, and employees will help companies comply with regulations.
 Whistleblowing is particularly important.
 Compliance teams must create ways for individuals to report concerns anonymously.
-And these concerns should be documented and acted upon.
+These concerns should be documented and acted upon.

 4. External assessment

 Qualified experts should audit compliance management frameworks to determine their effectiveness.
-Auditors must carry out compliance audits annually.
+Audit and assessment frequency depends on the regime (e.g., annual under SOX 404; annual validation under PCI DSS; no fixed frequency specified under HIPAA).
 These exercises check compliance processes and compare them with regulatory demands.
 Managers should be involved in the audit project.
-And they should provide the resources needed to make changes the external assessor recommends.
+They should also provide the resources needed to make changes to the recommendations of the external assessor.

 How to use risk management frameworks